Sotadean metre: The gladiator

 'It's not you I'm aiming for, it's the fish; why are you running away from me, Gaul?'

-If fugis is scanned u u (but this is not certain), the sotadean is the purely ionic type.
+If fugis is scanned u u (although this is not certain), the sotadean is the purely ionic type.
 The caesuras also come at the end of each metron, unlike the style used by Petronius.

 Martial

 The following couplet is the only example found in Martial's ten books of epigrams.
 The joke is that Zoilus was once a slave, but now wears the ring of a Roman knight.
 Both lines have the same rhythm: